 I hit my putt right on line, but left it one heartbreaking inch from the hole.
 I tapped in for my bogey.

 The back nine has just one par five.
 It follows three long par fours and plays just about 50 yards longer than each of them.
-The thirteenth hole could almost just as easily be a par four from middle tees.
+The thirteenth hole could almost just as easily be a par four from the middle tees.
 Not so much from the back tees.
 At 610 yards from the back tees, it is the longest hole on the course.
 There is no trickery to the hole.
 It is just long, straight, and narrow with a fairway that is bounded by trees on the left and the right.
 I popped my drive up and it landed in the left rough, 350 yards from the middle of the green.

 I putted back onto the green, straight up the hill and directly at the flag.
 The ball stopped one foot short of the cup.
 I finished the putt for a bogey.

 Now I had a decision to make on the right club to hit my next shot with.
-I had left the ball five yards short of my target and had not counted for the uphill nature of the green.
+I had left the ball five yards short of my target and had not accounted for the uphill nature of the green.
 I wanted to get the ball close enough for a one putt par.
 The pin was all the way at the back of the green.
-Hitting the ball all the way to pin would risk landing it in the rough behind the green or having it roll off the green into the rough.
+Hitting the ball all the way to the pin would risk landing it in the rough behind the green or having it roll off the green into the rough.
 If I left the ball two short, I’d have a very long putt for par.
 We decided on the sand wedge rather than the lob wedge.
 I hit a high shot to guard against the ball rolling off the back of the green.
 I hit it so high however, that it landed way short of the pin.

 The sixteenth hole is probably the most wide open par four on the course.
-It plays 460 yards but plays downhill.
+It measures 460 yards but plays downhill.
 There are no trees and no bunkers to be concerned about, just fescue on both sides of an extremely narrow fairway.
 I striped my drive right down the middle of the fairway, leaving 230 yards to the middle of the green.

 After such a nice straight drive, I decided to throw caution to the wind and not worry about the fescue nor the long bunker on the right of the green that started about 25 yards out from the front of the green.
 I had a nice clean lie in the middle of the fairway.
 That turned out to not be such a good decision.
 I sliced the ball to the fescue on the right.

 My next shot landed in the bunker on the right.
 My fourth shot remained in the bunker.
 I put my fifth shot onto the green and made the putt for that double bogey that I was committed to avoiding.
-It was my only double bogey on the back nine.

 I hit my sand shot onto the green and two putted for a bogey.